Wairarapa Media Facts

 New Zealand Cycle Trail and Touring Routes

-The 115km Rimutaka Cycle Trail, a ‘Great Ride’ on Nga Haerenga, the NZ Cycle Trail, begins at Petone’s Foreshore in Wellington and features four stages that takes riders in a clockwise loop north up the Hutt Valley, through the Rimutaka Ranges via the historic railway route before entering the Wairarapa Valley at Cross Creek.
+The 115km Remutaka Cycle Trail) a ‘Great Ride’ on Nga Haerenga, the NZ Cycle Trail, begins at Petone’s Foreshore in Wellington and features four stages that takes riders in a clockwise loop north up the Hutt Valley, through the Remutaka Ranges via the historic railway route know as the Remutaka Rail Trail before entering the Wairarapa Valley at Cross Creek.
 Riders can then turn left and follow the 9km limestone cycle way to the township of Featherston where they can refuel at one of the many cafes.
 Or they can turn south following the shore of Lake Wairarapa before coming out at Ocean Beach and weaving around the stunning South Coast to the end of the trail at Orongorongo.
 Here they can be met by either Rimutaka Shuttles or Hutt City Taxis who make the trip out the meeting point via Coast Road from Wainuiomata.
 Riders are encouraged to plan their journey as either a one-day, two-day or three-day ride, this way they can see more of the region including the nearby wine village of Martinborough.

-Connecting touring routes to the Rimutaka Cycle Trail include the 190km Wairarapa Valley Trail from the Palmerston North Square to the Rimutaka Rail Trail; the 202km Route 52 Trail linking Waipukurau to Masterton and the 67km Wairarapa Valley Cycleway linking Masterton with the Rimutaka Cycle Trail via Gladstone, Martinborough and Lake Wairarapa.
+Connecting touring routes to the Remutaka Cycle Trail include the 190km Wairarapa Valley Trail from the Palmerston North Square to the Remutaka Rail Trail; the 202km Route 52 Trail linking Waipukurau to Masterton and the 67km Wairarapa Valley Cycleway linking Masterton with the Remutaka (Rimutaka) Cycle Trail via Gladstone, Martinborough and Lake Wairarapa.

 The Wairarapa is one of New Zealand’s most popular road cycling destinations thanks to its quiet, rolling country roads that weave through farmland, vineyards and olive groves.